 Treating Your Child’s Flu Symptoms at Home

-Reviewed 3/21/2024
+Reviewed 10/10/2024

-Since caring for a child with the flu can often be a bit overwhelming, it’s important for parents to brush up on the do’s and don’ts of treating their kid’s symptoms at home.
+Since caring for a child or infant with the flu can often be a bit overwhelming, it’s important for parents to brush up on the do’s and don’ts of treating their kid’s symptoms at home.

 “When it comes to caring for a child at home who is fighting the flu, it’s not just about which medicines to take,” explained Stephanie M. Jernigan, MD, Co-Chief of Medicine and Campus Medical Director at Children’s Healthcare of Atlanta Arthur M. Blank Hospital.
-“Parents should also be aware of whether their child is drinking enough fluids and if his fever spikes to dangerous levels.”
+“Parents should also be aware of whether their child is drinking enough fluids and if their fever spikes to dangerous levels.”

 Is my child hydrated enough?